flindersuni/DeepThoughtHPC-docs/docs/source/Access/Unix/UnixAccess.md

 # Unix / Linux Access

 Unix and Linux systems have native support for the SSH Protocol, used to connect to the HPC.

-#### WSL
+## The Windows Sub-System for Linux

 The windows Subsystem for Linux (WSL) allows you to run a Linux Distribution as a sub-system in windows.
 When follwoing these instructions, a 'terminal' is the same as starting your WSL Distribution.

+## Getting Connected

 The simplest manner is to open up a terminal window and type in the following, substituting FAN for your FAN as needed.

 - ssh FAN@deepthought.flinders.edu.au

 If all is OK it will ask for your password.
 Enter the same password you use to login to OKTA.

 ![Alt HPC SSH Login Screen](../../_static/shellPasswordPromtImage.png)

 ## Success

 Upon a sucessful login, you should get a screen similar to this:

 ![Alt HPC SSH Login Screen](../../_static/loginOkImage.png)